 Conclusion: How to Write the UVA Supplemental Essays

-Now that you’ve read through some tips on how to write the supplemental essays, get writing!
+Now that you’ve read through some tips on how to write the supplemental essays, it’s time to get writing!

-Even if you don’t like your first drafts, it is much easier to rewrite a draft based on the things you did not like than it is to attempt to revise an essay you haven’t written yet.
+Even if you don’t like your first drafts, it is much easier to rewrite a draft based on the things you did not like than it is to attempt to revise an essay you haven’t yet written.

-Last, remember to keep it simple.
+Last, remember to keep it real.
 Authenticity is key.